canton7/fuelphp-casset/readme.md

 Minification uses libraries from Stephen Clay's [Minify library](http://code.google.com/p/minify/).

-When minification is enabled (see the "min" key in the config file), when an enabled group is rendered, it is combined, minified, and stored in a file in public/assets/cache/.
+When an enabled group is rendered (and minification is turned on), the files in that group are minified combined, and stored in a file in public/assets/cache/.
 This is an attempt to achieve a balance between spamming the browser with lots of files, and allowing the browser to cache files.
 The assumption is that each group is likely to appear fairly independantly, so combining groups isn't worth it.